 How to set up CRM integration with Zapier

-You may want to read: What is Zapier?
+What is Zapier?

 Zapier gives you many options to tailor the Zap exactly to your needs.
 It is, therefore, a good idea to think about or scribble down what you want to happen before you begin.

-Create a Zapier account
+and create a Zapier account

 Sign up for a free Zapier account, as this is needed to create a workflow 'zap' between the apps.